marcridore/InkAi/README.md

-# StoryForge: AI-Powered Content Editor for Creators
+# InkAi: AI-Powered Content Editor for Creators

-StoryForge is an innovative AI-powered content editor inspired by [Blinkshot](https://github.com/Nutlope/blinkshot).
+InkAi is an innovative AI-powered content editor inspired by [Blinkshot](https://github.com/Nutlope/blinkshot).
 Our project takes the concept further, offering a comprehensive suite of tools for content creators to generate, edit, translate, and publish their work in various formats.

 ## Features